 FAT “BORROWING” vs FAT “BURNING”

-In the normal cycling of fat in the human body, fat is stored in the form of triglycerides and utilized in the form of fatty acids on a constant basis.
+In the normal cycling of fat in the human body, fat is stored in the form of triglycerides (fatty acids).
+It is utilized in the form of fatty acids on a constant basis.
 When one engages in “steady state”, aerobic exercise, the fat fuel used is “borrowed” from this ongoing cycle.
 After the bout of exercise is completed, the deficit accrued from this exercise must be paid back.
-That mechanism of “paying back” is naturally a slowing down of metabolic rate and an increase in the drive to eat (hunger).
+That mechanism of “paying back” is surprisingly a slowing down of metabolic rate and an increase in the drive to eat (hunger).
 The NET effect of the process approaches ZERO, i.e. no net fat loss.
 The very fact that it is referred to as “steady state” implies that it does NOT shake-up metabolic events to any great extent.
 This is a great concept for the survival of the species; a poor concept for losing fat.

 HOWEVER, when threshold level anaerobic (glycolytic) exercise is encountered, energy is demanded at a rate that cannot be accommodated by a “steady state” energy delivery system or pathway.
-The glycogen “depletion” rate and volume trigger an emergency (albeit, a controlled instigation of such) response to reinforce the impending energy crisis.
+The glycogen “depletion” rate and volume trigger an emergency response to reinforce the impending energy crisis.
 That “back-up” fuel comes from two main sources: 1.
 Adrenaline (emergency response hormone) is secreted and triggers the release of free fatty acids from storage (fat stores) AND (2) the lactic acid that has accumulated as a result of the high rate of glycogen utilization goes through a fairly complex emergency cycle in the liver (Called the “Cori” cycle) to try to replenish the glycogen deficit with newly formed glycogen (gluconeogenesis).

 This is the first installation of the “Glycogen Depletion” material PROVIDED BY LEO FIT by Dr, Ben Bocchicchio, Director of Health and Fitness.